What does “wealth” mean to you?

 Because, one day, things might loosen up a little and you’ll be able to start taking steps towards the financial future you want.

-Getting ready for that now means that when that times comes (if you’re not there already), you’ll be primed and able to take off, quickly.
+Getting ready for that now means that when the time comes (if you’re not there already), you’ll be primed and able to take off quickly.

 Summary: Building Wealth After Separation

-On their own, any of these 5 tips will help you build wealth.
-But doing all of them will put you on the path towards real financial freedom.
+Any of these five tips will help you build wealth on your own, but doing all of them will put you on the path to real financial freedom.

-They’ll help you build the wealth you need to construct your best financial future – but more importantly they’ll help you know why you’re doing it and what you’re aiming for.
+They’ll help you build the wealth you need to construct your best financial future, but more importantly, they’ll help you understand why you’re doing it and what you’re aiming for.

 And that kind of certainty is a pretty good foundation for your own personal level of wealth.